BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/newboard.md

 Step 2: write a constraint file
 -------------------------------

 Then you will need to specify the FPGA pin numbers in a constraint file.
 For ICE40 constraint files have the `.pcf` extension, and for ECP5 the `.lpf` extension (and a different syntax !).
+The constraints file are in the `BOARDS` subdirectory.
 Start from a constraint file of the same FPGA family as the one in your board, and modify the pin numbers.

 Step 3: the PLL
 ---------------